 Why is it called Switch expression

 Now the more pertinent question is why this new feature is called switch expression in Java.
 As you must be knowing; Statements are essentially "actions" that have to be executed.
-Expressions, however, are "requests" that produce a value.
+Expressions, however, are "requests" that evaluates to a value.
 Same difference applies to switch statement and switch expressions too.

 Here is an example showing returning a value from a traditional switch statement.